cameronenfuego/cameronenfuego.github.io/_posts/2020-12-31-the-long-road-home.md

 ![](https://images.unsplash.com/photo-1567278811007-ec7d9f2e1a90?crop=entropy&cs=tinysrgb&fit=max&fm=jpg&ixid=MXwxMTc3M3wwfDF8c2VhcmNofDV8fGxvbmclMjByb2FkfGVufDB8fHw&ixlib=rb-1.2.1&q=80&w=2000)

 Over a month-and-a-half ago, I confronted the idea that evangelicalism—all of it—is an abusive system.
 In therapy, I found out that the revelation is still fucking with the internal dissonance that I've called equilibrium the past three years.
-However, I'm grateful for this insight.
+However, I'm grateful for this insight.<!--more-->

 I've known for a couple of years that I experienced religious trauma.
 At first, I wanted to minimize its effects because I wasn't involved in a "proper" cult.
 That's what I wanted to believe.